Phi coefficient: Machine learning

 where n is the total number of observations.

 While there is no perfect way of describing the confusion matrix of true and false positives and negatives by a single number, the Matthews correlation coefficient is generally regarded as being one of the best such measures.
 Other measures, such as the proportion of correct predictions (also termed accuracy), are not useful when the two classes are of very different sizes.
 For example, assigning every object to the larger set achieves a high proportion of correct predictions, but is not generally a useful classification.

 The MCC can be calculated directly from the confusion matrix using the formula:

 In this equation, TP is the number of true positives, TN the number of true negatives, FP the number of false positives and FN the number of false negatives.
-If any of the four sums in the denominator is zero, the denominator can be arbitrarily set to one; this results in a Matthews correlation coefficient of zero, which can be shown to be the correct limiting value.
+If exactly one of the four sums in the denominator is zero, the denominator can be arbitrarily set to one; this results in a Matthews correlation coefficient of zero, which can be shown to be the correct limiting value.
+In case two or more sums are zero (e.g. both labels and model predictions are all positive or negative), the limit does not exist.

 The MCC can be calculated with the formula:

 using the positive predictive value, the true positive rate, the true negative rate, the negative predictive value, the false discovery rate, the false negative rate, the false positive rate, and the false omission rate.

 The original formula as given by Matthews was: